2012 Delhi gang rape and murder: Second, third and fourth death warrants

 On 17 January 2020, hours after the rejection of the mercy plea, Judge Dharmender Rana issued a second death warrant for the convicts to be hanged after a mandatory fourteen-day gap on 1 February at 6:00 a.m.
 The fourteen days' reprieve was provided in accordance with law which states that the convicts awaiting an execution must have a reprieve after their mercy plea is rejected.
 During the same hearing, the court also rejected a plea by the convict Mukesh to postpone the execution.

 On 17 January, Pawan appealed to the Supreme Court against the Delhi High Court order that rejected his claim that Pawan was a juvenile during the crime in 2012.
 On 31 January, a Delhi court stayed the death warrant.
 The judge did not issue a fresh warrant for their execution.
 The lawyer cited Rule 836 of the prison manual which says that in a case where more than one person has been sentenced to death, the execution cannot take place unless all the convicts have exhausted their legal options.

 On 17 February 2020, a third death warrant was issued by the court with the execution date as 3 March 2020 at 6:00 a.m.
 On 4 March 2020, a fourth death warrant was issued by court with the execution date as 20 March 2020 at 5:30 a.m.
 Numerous pleas and appeals were made by both the families of the convicts and the convicts themselves, including three of the convicts moving the International Court of Justice for a stay on the death sentence; however, the date for the execution remained the same.

-Execution of convicts
+Executions

 On 20 March 2020, at 5:30 a.m.
 IST, Mukesh Singh, Vinay Sharma, Akshay Thakur and Pawan Gupta were executed at Tihar Jail.
 The gallows used for the execution had been specially designed for four people.
 According to prison officials, the four convicts refused the offers of a last meal and new clothes prior to the execution.
 They were blindfolded and did not resist as they were led to the gallows; however, Vinay Sharma suffered a breakdown prior to his execution and began pleading with the guards.
 The four convicts were pronounced dead after hanging for 30 minutes.
 Mukesh Singh reportedly requested to donate his organs.